benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	4471E01
 	4471E01

+Because my target file had multiple samples per gene, I was then left with duplicate gene names.
+To easily remove duplicated I used the "process duplicate lines..." tool in the Text menu in BBedit.
-Save this file as genelist.txt in your hybpiper_output directory
+With duplicates removed from the the gene list, save this file as genelist.txt in your hybpiper_output directory

 # Part 3
 ## 3.1 Make outgroups from genomes